-Janus Capital Group Inc. (JNS), owner of the Janus, Intech and Perkins funds, said second-quarter profit fell 44 percent after clients withdrew money for the 12th straight quarter and markets declined.
+Janus Capital Group Inc. (JNS:US), owner of the Janus, Intech and Perkins funds, said second-quarter profit fell 44 percent after clients withdrew money for the 12th straight quarter and markets declined.

 Net income decreased to $23.4 million, or 13 cents a share, from $41.9 million, or 23 cents, a year earlier, the Denver- based company said today in a statement.
 Excluding certain items, analysts had expected earnings of 14 cents a share, according to the average of 15 estimates in a Bloomberg survey.